andrzejolszak/picat-blazor-monaco-ide/README.md

 # picat-blazor-monaco-ide
 Web IDE for the Picat programming language based on .net Blazor and Monaco.
-It provides common moder code editor features like syntax highlighting, code completion with documentation preview (CTRL+Space), indentation helpers, occurences highlighting, search, etc. and compilation/execution of code via an associated compiler wrapper service.
+It provides common modern code editor features like syntax highlighting, code completion with documentation preview (CTRL+Space), indentation helpers, occurences highlighting, search, etc. and compilation/execution of code via an associated compiler wrapper service.

 This editor aims to aid in learning Picat syntax and editing Picat programs.